-CEDA INS TCPIPSERVICE(service-name) GROUP(group-name)
+''' CEDA INS TCPIPSERVICE(service-name) GROUP(group-name)

-CEDA INS URIMAP(map-name) GROUP(group-name)
+CEDA INS URIMAP(map-name) GROUP(group-name) '''

 - 5. If you encounter problems with the connection from the workstation to the HTTP server in the CICS region, issue the command CEMT INQUIRE TCPIPSERVICE(service-name) on the server region to verify if your settings are correct.
-Your settings must be as follows: - Port(nnnn), where nnnn is the port that the workstation connects to. - Authentication(Basic)

-- Maxdatalen(032000)

-- Urm(EQADCAN0)

-- 6. Ask your system administrator to provide access to transactions CWBA and CWXN because they are used in the HTTP request processing.
+Your settings must be as follows: - Port (nnnn), where nnnn is the port that the workstation connects to. - Authentication(Basic) - Maxdatalen(032000) - Urm(EQADCANO) - 6.
+Ask your system administrator to provide access to transactions CWBA and CWXN because they are used in the HTTP request processing.

-Establishing secure communication between the profile view and your z/OS system for CICS
+Establishing secure communication between the z/OS Debugger Profiles view and your z/OS system for CICS

-These steps help you enable secure communication via Secure Sockets Layer (SSL) between the view and your z/OS system.
+These steps help you enable secure communication via Secure Sockets Layer (SSL) between the z/OS Debugger Profiles view with Eclipse and your z/OS system.
 The communication between the client and server uses the HTTP protocol.
+Z Open Debug provided with Wazi Developer for Workspaces or Wazi Developer for VS Code does not support the direct communication between the client and the DTCN API.